tobiasqueck/ui5con2022/README.md

 * we can now check the preview again and interact with the `FilterBar` to update the data shown in the `Chart`

 ## 5. Add ObjectPage
-* while the main / start page is custom and does not match an SAP Fiori elements page type, from here we need to navigate into a standard FE object page that we can generate with the SAP Fiori tools
+* while the main / start page is custom and does not match an SAP Fiori elements page type, from here we need to navigate into a standard SAP Fiori elements object page
+* we can generate the configuration with the application modeler extension of the SAP Fiori tools
-* open Page Map (using the SAP Fiori tools side panel again)
+* open the page map (using the SAP Fiori tools side panel again)
     * select custom main page
     * add navigation to new object page
     * entity: `Airline`